 All about finance

-Provided that we have contractually agreed a direct payment with a service provider (hospital, doctor, therapist or other), the service provider sends the invoice directly to us.
+Provided we have contractually agreed a direct payment with a service provider (a hospital, doctor, therapist or other authority), the service provider sends the invoice directly to us.
 We then transfer the outstanding amount to the service provider.
 In this situation, you do not need to do anything.
 You are not invoiced for the corresponding treatment.
 We then only charge you the co-payment and any uninsured costs.

 Your insurance card contains all the important information about your insurance cover.
-It simplifies the flow of information between you and the service provider (hospitals, doctors and pharmacies).
+It simplifies the flow of information between you and service providers (hospitals, doctors and pharmacies).
 For example, you can use the insurance card to obtain medication at the pharmacy.
 After checking your insurance cover, we then only charge you your co-payment and any uninsured costs.

-Everyday we receive around 55,000 invoices from clients, doctors, hospitals and therapists.
-Around 50% of these are received electronically, and we scan the remaining invoices centrally.
+Every day, we receive around 55,000 invoices from our policyholders and from doctors, hospitals and therapists.
+Around 50% of these are sent to us electronically, and the rest are scanned by us centrally.

-Please attach a pre-printed label to each invoice you submit to us.
-This, together with a bar code that is applied upon receipt, helps us to automatically assign the invoice to the right department.
+Please attach a pre-printed label to each reimbursement document you submit to us.
 This in turn helps us to speed up the billing process.